-Prerequisite: CS 3101.
+Prerequisite: CS 3101 with a grade of "C" or better.
 A continuation of CS 3101 with emphasis on machine and assembly language instruction and programming techniques, addressing modes, data representations, I/O, and the assembly process.

 CS 3300 UNIX and Web Programming